 Use of materials

-Detype Limited specifiers and purchasers will, where practical, investigate the materials and processes used to manufacture products.
+DeType specifiers and purchasers will, where practical, investigate the materials and processes used to manufacture products.
 Where uses of scarce/non-renewable raw materials, harmful materials or high-energy consuming processes are evident they will refrain from purchasing those products wherever possible.
 If no cost effective alternatives can be found the Reduce, Reuse, Repair, Recycle principles will be used.
 Materials to be avoided include timber from non-managed forests, asbestos, VOCs, lead, and PVC, (although much of the electronic equipment used in the industry employs the latter two without alternatives).
-Detype Limited will discourage suppliers from using excess packaging.
+DeType will discourage suppliers from using excess packaging.

 Disposal of waste

-Detype Limited will only use licensed and appropriate organisations to dispose of its waste.
-Detype Limited will encourage the Reuse & Repair of products to avoid early disposal.
+DeType will only use licensed and appropriate organisations to dispose of its waste.
+DeType will encourage the Reuse & Repair of products to avoid early disposal.
 Detype Limited will encourage the segregation of waste and its disposal via recycling processes.
 Detype Limited specifiers and purchasers will, where practical, give preference to products that can be disassembled and recycled.

 Relationships with local communities

-Detype Limited will endeavour to foster good relationships with local communities wherever it operates.
+DeType will endeavour to foster good relationships with local communities wherever it operates.
 This may include using local labour and materials.
-Detype Limited will avoid causing nuisance to its neighbours by for example traffic or pollution, and by carefully tailoring its sound production.
+DeType will avoid causing nuisance to its neighbours by for example traffic or pollution, and by carefully tailoring its sound production.

-Detype Limited will be a caring and responsible employer, host and neighbour.
-Detype Limited cares for the welfare of staff, visitors, volunteers, neighbours and other stakeholders by complying with its policies on health & safety, employment conditions and diversity.
+DeType will be a caring and responsible employer, host and neighbour.
+DeType cares for the welfare of staff, visitors, volunteers, neighbours and other stakeholders by complying with its policies on health & safety, employment conditions and diversity.

-This statement applies to Detype (referred to in this statement as ‘the Organisation’).
-The information included in the statement refers to the financial year 2021.
+This statement applies to DeType (referred to in this statement as ‘the Organisation’).
+The information included in the statement refers to the financial year 2022.